Joni Mitchell Archives – Vol. 1: The Early Years (1963–1967): Critical reception

 Upon release, Joni Mitchell Archives – Vol. 1: The Early Years (1963–1967) received critical acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 87 based on 6 reviews, indicating "universal acclaim".

 In a positive review for The New York Times, Lindsay Zoladz called the collection "A thorough but imposing six hours of material [that] is less about any specific unearthed gem than the larger transformation it charts."
 She took a special liking to The Canterbury House live recordings on the last two discs, saying they "[showcase] a performer with lifetimes' more wisdom than the happy-to-be-here ingénue of 1963."
-AllMusic senior editor Stephen Thomas Erlewine gave the box set four-and-a-half out of five stars, saying that it "fills in an important chapter that heretofore has gone undocumented through in [Joni's] official discography: her formative years as a folkie, playing intimate venues and radio stations while recording the occasional demo or gift tape at home."
-For this reason, coupled with Joni's "evolution" into a fully-fledged artist over the duration of the recordings, Erlewine determines that the release is "a biography in the form of archival tapes" that is "historically important" and "absorbing on a sheer musical level".
+Stephen Thomas Erlewine writing for AllMusic gave the box set four-and-a-half out of five stars, feeling that it supplied previously undocumented material in Mitchell's discography: "her formative years as a folkie, playing intimate venues and radio stations while recording the occasional demo or gift tape at home."
+For this reason, coupled with Mitchell's "evolution" into a fully-fledged artist over the duration of the recordings, Erlewine determines that the release is "a biography in the form of archival tapes" that is "historically important" and "absorbing on a sheer musical level".
 David Browne of Rolling Stone gave the album a four-out-of-five rating, though he thought the set could use some "pruning", writing that it was not apparent as to "why we need to hear multiple versions of some of these songs—three each of "Urge for Going" and "Both Sides Now," none of which is dramatically different."
 However, in the end, he concluded that the set had "gems ... scattered throughout", and called the last two discs "the keepers".
 A review in Mojo said that the set "[enhances] the listener's wonder at her rapid evolution" and compared Mitchell's artistic growth as going from "shoreline to treetops in under four years".

 Aside from the warm critical reception, the album received a Grammy Award for Best Historical Album at the 64th Annual Grammy Awards in 2022.